-We close this section by quoting two sentences from Fuller (1993, p.
+We close this section by quoting two sentences from Fuller ([11], p.
 393).
-"The analysis rested on the assumption that the intruder had information on a single target and used only this information in constructing a prediction."
-"The match probabilities are no longer valid if the intruder is able to use the information on a number of individuals to increase the probability of correctly matching a target to a released record.
-"Our results show that forcing 1-1 matching can significantly improve matching efficacy just as Fuller suggested might be possible.
+AThe analysis rested on the assumption that the intruder had information on a single target and used only this information in constructing a prediction.
+A The match probabilities are no longer valid if the intruder is able to use the information on a number of individuals to increase the probability of correctly matching a target to a released record.
+Our results show that forcing 1-1 matching can significantly improve matching efficacy just as Fuller suggested might be possible.
 With the ready availability of credit files and other files and the possible availability of certain types of files containing health information, we can no longer assume that the knowledgeable intruder will look at records in isolation.
-The lack of control on privately held credit files and the ready access to them has been noted by Fellegi (1998).
+Fellegi [8] has already noted the lack of control on privately held credit files and the ready access to them.